Daniel (Elton John song): Composition

 Bernie Taupin wrote the lyrics after reading an article in either Time or Newsweek about a Vietnam War veteran who had been wounded, and wanted to get away from the attention he was receiving when he came back home.
 The last verse in the original draft was cut from the final version, which has led to some speculation on the contents.

 Reception

 Cash Box said that the "fascinating lyrics by Bernie Taupin will make you want to listen over and over again."
+Record World called it "a natural smash, and one of [John's and Taupin's] best pennings in a while."